by Tom Allen

 M&A reporting has traditionally been characterized by a manual process, whereby deal teams collate reams of data and work it into a static PowerPoint report – which inevitably becomes out of date within hours.
 The process is repeated week-after-week prior to Monday morning progress meetings - often by a number of ambitious analysts, who are at risk of becoming disenfranchised with the world of M&A if they are led to believe that "grunt work" is all they are good for.

-Clearly, the "Analogue" approach to M&A reporting is no longer fit for purpose – the manual work involved, repetition, duplication of effort encountered, and lack of real-time visibility is time consuming, expensive and inefficient – and distracts from the more important issues in play across a deal.
+Clearly, the "Analogue" approach to M&A reporting is no longer fit for purpose – the manual work involved, repetition, duplication of effort encountered, and lack of real-time visibility is time-consuming, expensive and inefficient – and distracts from the more important issues in play across a deal.

 The world of M&A is fast-paced and high energy.
 The expectations placed on the average deal team are extremely high and constantly shifting – notably, the ability to quickly share real-time information has become a necessity given the increased time pressure under which deal teams work and the demand for immediate information.
 Yet many M&A teams continue to rely on an analogue reporting process because it’s familiar and all they know.
 Such processes are very 1999 and appear archaic when compared to the advanced reporting solutions available today.
-To keep up with today's M&A environment, deal teams would be wise to take an introspective look at their reporting process and question whether there is room for improvement and if so, whether technology could bridge any shortcomings identified.
+To keep up with today's environment, deal teams would be wise to take an introspective look at their M&A reporting process and question whether there is room for improvement and if so, whether deal management software could bridge any shortcomings identified.

 2.Real-time – All the Time